 The staff at farmers markets are often good-natured and helpful, and many markets have a Help Booth where they will patiently answer any questions you might have.

 6. Balance Your Body’s Endocrine System

 If you’re a man in – or approaching – middle age, you may already know how challenging it can be to stay fit.

 What you may not know, is that part of your challenge could be a matter of testosterone levels.

-Statistics clearly reveal that after age 45 there is a dramatic increase in disease outcomes.
+Statistics from the Centers for Disease Control reveal clearly that after age 45 there is a dramatic increase in disease outcomes.

 What this ultimately means is, that if you’re reading this and you happen to be under age 45, now is the time to get a jump on your self-care and health protocols.